m4ch374/sas_project/README.md

 2
 ```

-**Q: Wait wait, so do I need connect it to the frontend?** :thinking::thinking:
+**Q: Wait wait, so do I need to connect it to the frontend?** :thinking::thinking:

 No, you don't need to handle any sorts of `http` requests and responds, as long as your model (preferably in the form of a function) takes in some input (could be multiple) and produces an output, everything is g!